Bake Play Smile

 Just 3 ingredients... how great is that!

-Note: Scroll to the recipe card at the bottom for ingredient quantities and the full detailed method.
+Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-1. caramel Tim Tams - these are famous Australian biscuits (known as cookies in the US).
+1. Caramel Tim Tams - these are famous Australian biscuits (known as cookies in the US).
 If Tim Tams aren't available where you live, please see my substitute recommendations above.

-2. cream cheese - I like to use Philadelphia cream cheese.
+2. Cream cheese - I like to use Philadelphia cream cheese.
 However, you can use any brand you like.
 Ensure you choose a block of cream cheese (not soft or spreadable).

-3. milk chocolate - choose any kind of melting chocolate you like - white, milk or dark chocolate are all delicious options!
+3. Milk chocolate - choose any kind of melting chocolate you like - white, milk or dark chocolate are all delicious options!

 A block of cream cheese, milk chocolate buttons and two packets of caramel Tim Tams on a white marble board.